saunlani/typescript-shop/readme.txt

 - Shipping during checkout process? - are we selling digital or physical inventory?
 - Seller entity?
 If we decide to create an ebay-type online shop, we could inherit the Person entity and create a Seller.
     - Products would be associated with a Seller.
-- Optimize the update routes: maybe use a library like Zod (https://github.com/colinhacks/zod) to validate user input.
-- Follow conventional REST rules more strictly.